Battle of Lissa (1811): Battle

 Over the next three hours the squadrons continued to close, light winds restricting them to a little over three knots.
 A protege of Nelson, Hoste recalled the inspirational effect of Nelson's signal before the Battle of Trafalgar and raised his own: "Remember Nelson", which was greeted with wild cheering from the squadron.
 As he closed with Hoste's force, Dubourdieu realised that he would be unable to successfully cross Active's bow due to the British ship's speed, and would also be unable to break through their line due to the British ships' close proximity to one another.
 He instead sought to attack the second ship in the British line, Hoste's flagship HMS Amphion.
 Dubourdieu possessed not only a significant advantage in ships but also in men, the Italian soldiers aboard giving him the opportunity to overwhelm the British crews if he could board their frigates successfully.
 The first shots of the battle were fired at 09:00, as the British used their wider field of fire to attack the leading French ships, Favorite and Danaé, unopposed for several minutes.
 The French squadron held their fire, Dubourdieu gathering his troops and sailors into Favorites bow in order to maximise the effect of his initial attack once his flagship came into contact with Amphion.

-Hoste was aware of Dubourdieu's intentions and the French advantage in numbers, and consequently ordered a large 5.5 in howitzer on Amphion's deck triple-shotted until the cannon contained over 750 musket balls Once Favorite was within a few yards of Amphions stern, Hoste gave permission for the gun to be fired and the cannon's discharge instantly swept the bow of Favorite clear of the French and Italian boarding party.
+Hoste was aware of Dubourdieu's intentions and the French advantage in numbers, and consequently ordered a large 5.5 in howitzer on Amphion's deck triple-shotted until the cannon contained over 750 musket balls Once Favorite was within a few yards of Amphion's stern, Hoste gave permission for the gun to be fired and the cannon's discharge instantly swept the bow of Favorite clear of the French and Italian boarding party.
 Among the dozens killed and wounded were Dubourdieu and all the frigate's officers, leaving Colonel Gifflenga in command of Favorite.
 As Favorite and Amphion closed with one another, firing continued between the British rear and the French leeward division, led by Danaé.
 Several of the French ships came at an angle at which they could bring their guns to bear on HMS Cerberus, the rearmost British ship, and both sides were firing regular broadsides at one another.